 We issue stock-based awards to employees and non-employees, generally in the form of stock options, restricted stock units (RSUs), and performance stock units (PSUs).
 We account for our stock-based compensation awards in accordance with ASC 718 (Compensation-Stock Compensation).
 Most of our stock-based awards have been made to employees.
 We measure compensation cost for equity awards at their grant-date fair value and recognize compensation expense over the requisite service period, which is generally the vesting period, on a straight-line basis.
 The grant date fair value of stock options is estimated using the Black-Scholes option pricing model, which requires management to make assumptions with respect to the fair value of our common stock on the grant date, including the expected term of the award, the expected volatility of our stock, calculated based on a period of time generally commensurate with the expected term of the award, risk-free interest rates and expected dividend yields of our stock.
+We estimate the expected term of our stock options granted to employees and non-employees using the simplified method, whereby, the expected term equals the average of the vesting term and the original contractual term of the option.
+We utilize this method as we do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
+The expected volatility is based on a blended average of average historical stock volatilities of selected guideline companies over the expected term of the stock options, historical volatility of our stock price, and implied stock price volatility derived from the price of exchange traded options on our stock.
+We will continue to apply this process until a sufficient amount of historical information regarding the expected term and historical volatility of our own stock price becomes available.
 The grant date fair value of RSUs is estimated based on the fair value of our underlying common stock.
 For performance-based stock awards, we recognize stock-based compensation expense over the requisite service period using the accelerated attribution method when achievement is probable.
 We classify stock-based compensation expense in our consolidated statements of operations in the same manner in which the award recipient's salary and related costs are classified or in which the award recipient's service payments are classified.
 We made an accounting policy election to recognize forfeitures of stock-based awards as they occur.